naomidb/J.O.B-Training-Repo-1/README.md

 - Type `python helloworld.py`
 - Review screen output

+8) Add the helloworld.py program to the repository
+- Type `git add helloworld.py`
+- Review screen output

+9) Type the commit message for the file remembering to use "with this commit, I will" to start the message
+- Type `git commit -m "add strings to return hello world as output`
+- Review screen output

+10) Push the file to the repository
+- Type `git push`
+- Review screen output

-8) Close feature branch
+11) Close feature branch
 - Type `git flow feature finish`

-9) Go to github.com to create pull request from your forked repository branch to the develop branch of J.O.B-Training-Repo-1
+12) Go to github.com to create pull request from your forked repository branch to the develop branch of J.O.B-Training-Repo-1
 - Browse to github.com personal account
 - Locate [J.O.B-Training-Repo-1](https://github.com/ctsit/J.O.B-Training-Repo-1) repository
 - Click pull requests tab